tanay-gangey/Anatomy-of-a-Popular-Song/README.md

 ## How-to-execute files

-Note: The files should be run in a treminal opened from the folder the files are in
+Note: The files should be run in a terminal opened from the folder the files are in

 ### Collecting data